Systems-Imaging-Bioinformatics-Lab/snakeseqtools/README.md

     find /path/to/fastq_dir -type f -name "*.fastq" -exec gzip {} \;

 If your file extensions are not `.fq.gz`, for example if they are `.fastq.gz`, you can rename them all with the following command.
-Once again, this operates recursively in the fastq directory.

     find /path/to/fastq_dir -type f -name "*.fastq.gz" -exec rename .fastq.gz .fq.gz {} \;